nhsengland/it-standards/idam/readme.md

    This section of the standards covers all aspects if user identity and access management.
 stage: 3.
 Development Stage
 created: 2021-06-14 10:16:44
-lastUpdated: 2021-06-14 17:32:22
+lastUpdated: 2022-06-24 10:41:33
 reviewDate: 2022-05-01
 ---

-IDAM is broken down into two main areas due to the very complex set of requirements that cover all of the many and varies requirements of NHSEI.
+IDAM is broken down into two main areas due to the very complex set of requirements that cover all of the many and varies requirements of NHS England.

 "Internal" IDAM covers all aspects of staff and contract identities along with access control for services and systems that are largely "internally" facing.
 Note however, that our systems are rarely _just_ internal or external.